Edelsas/ReactiveCHAD/README.md

 # Welcome to CHAD
 The original app was android only.
 This is the same app using react native for cross-platform compatability.
-Below was automatically written when the project was first created
+Below was automatically written when the project was first created CHANGE API KEYS TO NEW ONE IN PERSON DISCORD
 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started